xunhongt/open-projects/Innohack 2022/README.md

 #### **Cons**
 - Requires an External Kubernetes Cluster to be integrated with VRA to host Terraform Runtime (likely managed by us)
-- Developers still have to manage their deployments through VRA Service Catalog, doesn't provide an option to use CI/CD for their resources
+- Developers still have to manage their deployments through VRA Service Catalog, doesn't provide an option to provision their resources automatically

+You can refer to the exploration log [here](exploration-log/README.md#option-1-configuring-terraform-integration-in-vra).

 #### **References**
 - https://blogs.vmware.com/management/2020/09/terraform-service-in-vra.html